donaltwo/project1-cat-corner/README.md

 # Deployment
-I published the Github page with my website thus deployimng the website to be live.
+I published the Github page with my website  by going to my repository settings and under the code and automations thus deploying the website to be live.

 #  Media
 All the images and video were taken by myself Donal Twomey and therefore my own works that are displayed.